ryanvo504/SkooBeeDoo/README.md

 - https://skoo-bee-doo.vercel.app/

 # Known bugs
 - The function to forecast data in future years of cities uses a python model that utilizes too much resources for the free version of Railway to deploy.
-To resolve this issue, you can run the backend locally by following the instructions below, and the deployment link will call localhost:5000 to run the python model that is running on your local machine
+To resolve this issue, you can run the backend locally by following the instructions below, and the deployment link will call localhost:5000 to run the python model that is running on your local machine when asked to forecast data in future years.

 # Local Setup Instructions